How to add Call-to-Action Buttons to your Facebook Page posts

 What are Call-to-Action buttons for Links

-Call-to-Action buttons on Page links, similar to CTA buttons for Page videos, are a call for your viewer to take a certain action.
+Call-to-Action buttons on Page links, are a call for your viewer to take a certain action.
 It could be anything from a call to visit your website, make a purchase, or anything in between.
 They will show up on the bottom right corner of the link attachment in the language the viewer is using, as shown below.

 It basically tells the viewer what to expect when clicking the link, thus a great incentive for doing so.
 Whether you are selling auto parts, encouraging app installs or driving brand awareness, there's a CTA that fits your objectives.